dr-matt-smith/php-symfony-5-book/README.md

 # php-symfony5  -book

-LICENCE - This work copyright &copy; Matt Smith, but I've made this repo public so that students/PHP proigrammers can have free access to these notes for their own private use.
+LICENCE - This work copyright &copy; Matt Smith, but I've made this repo public so that students/PHP programmers can have free access to these notes for their own private use.
 You may not publish these markdown files or the PDFs

 An introduction to Symfony5